Position

 6. Natura I a Plant Interscapes Company

-Natura I a Plant Interscapes Company offers jobs for Agricultural Technicians.
-They work in landscaping and horticulture.
-Technicians handle plant care and landscape design.
+Natura I a Plant Interscapes Company offers a good salary for Agricultural Technicians.
+They focus on landscape and plant care.
+Locations include Texas and Florida.

 7. State of Florida